jsphuebner/stm32-sine/README.md

 A comprehensive guide to the Huebner inverter system can be found here: http://johanneshuebner.com/quickcms/index.html%3Fde_antriebsumrichter,20.html

 # Compiling
-The only external depedency if libopencm3 which I forked.
+You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads The only external depedency is libopencm3 which I forked.
+You can download and build this dependency by typing
-You will need the arm-none-eabi toolchain: https://developer.arm.com/open-source/gnu-toolchain/gnu-rm/downloads

-Compile libopencm3 and copy the output to your compiler directory.
-Example: if compiler resides in /home/user/bin/gcc-arm `cp -r include/libopencm3 /home/user/bin/gcc-arm/arm-none-eabi/include`

-`cp lib/libopencm3_stm32f1.a /home/user/bin/gcc-arm/arm-none-eabi/lib`
+`make get-deps`

+Now you can compile stm32-sine by typing

+`make`

-Now you can compile stm32-sine and upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface
+And upload it to your board using a JTAG/SWD adapter, the updater.py script or the esp8266 web interface